psilons/pypigeonhole-build/README.md

 - cleanup: cleanup intermediate results in filesystem
 - help or without any parameter: this menu

-These 6 steps should be enough for most projects (minus testing), and they are simple steps, as simple as Maven.
+These 6 steps (minus help) should be enough for most projects (excluding integration testing/etc), and they are simple steps, as simple as Maven.

 ## Project Setup

 Download miniconda, if needed.
-Then install pypigeonhole-build through channel -c psilons
+Then install pypigeonhole-build to the base environment

 ```conda install -c psilons pypigeonhole-build```